isabella232/3DGameEngine/README.md

 Tutorial found here: https://www.youtube.com/playlist?list=PLEETnX-uPtBXP_B2yupUKlflXBznWIlL5

+##Coding Style##
+Make sure to use the formatting preferences from tools/formatting/ in your IDE.
+Run a cleanup on your code before every commit.

 ##Build Dependencies##
 - [JAVA](https://www.java.com/en/download/)
 - BUILD TOOLCHAIN (Can be any one of the following, doesn't need to be all of them)